Building single-package documentation locally¶

 Working from the tip of the

-master branch is the norm for LSST software development.
+main branch is the norm for LSST software development.

 Downloading and setting up a package¶